Refund Bank Validation Failed in AY 2026-27: What to Check

 Final takeaway

 Refund needs a valid bank path.
 Tax credit matching still matters.
 Bank validation is separate from tax computation.
-Treat this topic as one part of the full AY 2026-27 filing file.
-A clean return is created by consistent treatment across the return, supporting records, tax credits, schedules, declarations, and verification.
+Treat this as one part of the full AY 2026-27 filing file.
+A clean return is built through consistent treatment across income, credits, schedules, declarations, and verification — not just one correct step in isolation.